Bruce Broussard (politician)

-Herbert Bruce Broussard (born 1938/39) is an American political activist, veteran, and journalist based in Portland, Oregon.
+Herbert Bruce Broussard (born October 16, 1938) is an American political activist, veteran, and journalist based in Portland, Oregon.
 He is known for hosting the Oregon Voter Digest cable access program.
 Broussard is also a perennial candidate, running unsuccessfully for numerous offices since the 1970s.

 Early life and career

 Broussard grew up in Louisiana and went to school in Houston, Texas.
+He attended Texas Southern University and Portland State University.

 In 1960, he enlisted in the United States Marine Corps.
 Following a tour of duty in Vietnam, Broussard was stationed in Portland to work as a recruiter.
+He served a total of 10 years in the Marines and 3 in the Oregon Army National Guard.
 After being discharged from the military, he remained in Portland and became active in local organizations, including the Urban League of Portland, the NAACP, Veterans of Foreign Wars, and the Boys & Girls Clubs of America.
+He also served on several local public utilities boards.

 Broussard worked for a time for the Portland Observer newspaper and for KBOO radio station.
 At one point, he owned and operated a Christmas tree farm near Sandy, Oregon.

 Political career

 Broussard ran for Oregon House of Representatives from the 16th district in 1976 and 1978 as a Republican; both times he lost to Democratic incumbent Wally Priestley.
 In 1982, he ran for Governor of Oregon, placing fourth out of five candidates in the Republican primary.

 Broussard ran for United States Senate in 2004.
 He placed second in the Republican primary, receiving 22 percent of the vote, but lost to rancher Al King, who in turn went on to lose the general election to Democrat Ron Wyden.
 He received the endorsement of former Governor Vic Atiyeh, whom Broussard lost his 1982 gubernatorial bid to.

 After Multnomah County began to issue marriage licenses to same-sex couples in 2004, Broussard filed a lawsuit aiming to stop the issuing; it was dismissed.
+By 2026, Broussard had reversed his position and claimed not to have remembered the 2004 lawsuit.

 During his 2004 Senate bid, Broussard indicated opposition to Ballot Measure 30, which would have increased taxes, and support for a national universal healthcare system.

 In 2006, he was the Republican nominee for Oregon's 3rd congressional district, winning the primary off write-ins.
 Broussard received 23 percent of the vote in the general election compared to Democrat Earl Blumenauer's 73 percent.